Below you'll find answers to the most frequently asked questions during Phase 1.

 Please watch this video from NJDOT to learn more about the road diet.

-4. Will the proposed lane reduction be able to address the pre-pandemic traffic volumes?
+4. Would a lane reduction be able to address the pre-pandemic traffic volumes?

 Our analysis currently suggests that East Ave can function reasonably well with one lane in each direction with pre-pandemic volumes.
 Further analysis/simulation will be conducted near schools.
 We will publish the analysis results on the website and notify you via email as soon as they are ready.